 Even though employees are paid for what they do, a simple thank you can go a long way.

 Some managers think that recognition needs to be formal.

-However, employees appreciate small things, and the simple verbal thank you for a job well done goes a long way.
+Employees appreciate small things, and the simple verbal thank you for a job well done communicates that their efforts are recognized and appreciated.

 2. Written Note

 We have all experienced those times when it’s all hands on deck to get the job done.
 And it is common for those stressful crunch times to go unnoticed.

 Keep a stack of note cards in your office and write a personal note to an employee who has gone above and beyond.

 Take the time to drop a note to your employee, and they will appreciate it more than you know.

 The note can be simple and to the point.